-Common Criminal Charges
+List of Criminal Charges

-A Broad Overview Criminal Law
+A Broad Overview of Criminal Law

-Federal, state and local governments enact statutes to criminalize conduct of particular concern to them.
+Federal, state and local governments enact statutes to criminalize the conduct of particular concern to them.
 For example, a city may determine that it is a misdemeanor to panhandle, while the federal government decides that it is a federal crime to lie on an immigrant visa application.
 Some criminal charges have been around for centuries, such as robbery and perjury, while others are added over time.
-An example is the recent creation of the crime of cyber bullying.
+An example is the recent creation of the crime of cyberbullying.
 Once lawmakers adopt a statute, police officers and prosecutors are responsible for enforcing it.

 Prosecutors have some leeway in deciding what criminal charges to bring, or whether to pursue the case at all.
 A prosecution formally begins with either a grand jury indictment or the filing of a criminal complaint.
 If the jury convicts, judges often follow sentencing guidelines that tell them how much weight to give to factors such as a defendant's past criminal convictions (if any) in fashioning an appropriate sentence.